Kidney Disease in Cats: Symptoms, Signs, and Treatments · Kinship

 Blood work

-• Blood urea nitrogen (BUN): A waste product of protein breakdown that is eliminated by the kidneys
+• Blood urea nitrogen (BUN): This is a waste product of protein breakdown that is eliminated by the kidneys.

-• Creatinine: A waste product from the breakdown of protein and muscle tissue
+• Creatinine: This is a waste product from the breakdown of protein and muscle tissue.

-• SDMA: Considered a sensitive and early marker for detecting a decrease in kidney function
+• SDMA: This is considered a sensitive, early marker for detecting a decrease in kidney function.

-• Phosphorus: Important for maintaining calcium levels and cell structure in the body.
-Phosphorus levels often increase as kidney function declines
+• Phosphorus: This is important for maintaining calcium levels and cell structure in the body.
+Phosphorus levels often increase as kidney function declines.

 Urinalysis

-• Urine specific gravity (USG): Indicates how concentrated or dilute urine is.
-Well-functioning kidneys should be able to conserve water and adequately concentrate urine
+• Urine specific gravity (USG): This indicates how concentrated or dilute urine is.
+Well-functioning kidneys should be able to conserve water and adequately concentrate urine, while kidneys in failure will produce large amounts of very dilute urine.

-• Urine sediment: Microscopic inspection to look for bacteria, crystals, or abnormal cells in the urine
+• Urine sediment: Microscopic inspection will look for bacteria, crystals, or abnormal cells in the urine.

-• Urine protein to creatinine ratio (UPC): Indicates how much protein is leaking into the urine
+• Urine protein to creatinine ratio (UPC): This indicates how much protein is leaking into the urine.

 Urine culture

-• Urine culture checks for the presence and type of bacteria in the urine.
+Urine culture checks for the presence and type of bacteria in the urine, which could indicate a urinary tract infection.

 Blood pressure measurement